johnalison/obsidian-notes/1-projects/Teaching/Optical pumping.md

 Thermal distribution --> To particular state.

 Important for
-- laser physics,
-- quantum optics,
+- laser physics/  quantum optics / q-bits
 - q-bits optically pumped Rb is one of the textbook models for how you can create q-bits

 Equipment :